 Day 10: Pattern - Ornithomimus (chicks).
 Drawn in about 40 minutes.

 Ornithomimus (meaning “bird mimic”) was an ornithomimid dinosaur from Late Cretaceous North America.
-They were extremely convergent with ratites (the family of flightless birds that includes ostriches), but given ornithomimids did it first, it might be more accurate to say that ratites are ornithomimid mimics.
+They were extremely convergent with ratites (the family of flightless birds that includes ostriches), but given ornithomimids did it first, it would be more accurate to say that ratites are ornithomimid mimics.
 Ornithomimus had a long neck, long legs, and a little head with a toothless beak.
 A specimen found in 2015 with feathers and skin preserved indicates that their integument was also very convergent with ratites, not just their skeletal structure.
-We know that Ornithomimus had feathers basically everywhere except its legs, which it probably used for thermoregulation (maybe it even peed on its legs like a vulture to keep cool?
-Ideas for NSFW paleoart?), and that adults had pennaceous feathers on their arms while juveniles did not, indicating that these feathers were for sexual display.
+We know that Ornithomimus had feathers basically everywhere except its legs, which it probably used for thermoregulation (maybe it even peed on its legs like a vulture to keep cool?), and that adults had pennaceous feathers on their arms while juveniles did not, indicating that these feathers were for sexual display.

 I picked Ornithomimus to be my “pattern” because baby ostriches have adorable stripes, so it’s not a bad guess to say baby Ornithomimus did too.
 Many animals start out life stripy or spotty and then lose the patterning later on when they develop other defenses besides camouflage.

 Day 11: Snow